vlldnt/holbertonschool-simple_shell/README.md

 ## Quick description :blue_book:

 The Simple Shell project involves creating a basic command-line interpreter in C that mimics a Unix shell.
 It allows users to execute commands, handle errors, and implement features like path handling and environment variables.
-Builtin commands are implemented like `end` and `exit`.
+Few built-in commands are implemented like `end` and `exit`.

 ## Simple Shell flowchart